rassel25/Parkinson-Disease-Detection/README.md

 - Script: train.py - in here the final model is build

-- model bin: The final model and Dict Vecotrizer are saved by pickle to model.boin
+- model.bin: The final model with its pipeline and parameters are saved by pickle to model.boin

 - predict.py. contains
   - Loading the model
-  - Serving it via a web service via flask
+  - Serving it via flask web service

-- Pipenv and Pipenv.lock: to build a evironment via Pipenv
+- Files with dependencies: Pipfile and Pipfile.lock to build an environment via Pipenv

 - Dockerfile: for running the service

-- test_predict.py: to test the dockerfilde
+- test_predict.py: to test the docker file

+- Deployment: Used AWS Beanstalk to deploy the dockerized file

-## Description on how to use the model
+## Description of how to use the model

 Build the docker image: docker build -t obesity:latest .